yeungsammy2002/TNET001-Windows_Server_2016/S03_Router_DNS_Server.md

 #### 4. Determine the IP address of the router that connects to the WAN.
 You can obtain this information from the router's configuration settings.

-#### 5. Enter the following command to add a route to the WAN network via the WAN NIC:
+#### 5. Enter the following command to add a route to the WAN network via the WAN NIC: (May Not Necessary?! to be clarify)
 ```
 route add <WAN network> mask <netmask> <WAN NIC IP address> -p
 ```